Morehouse Training, Sessions, and Presentations at NCSLI 2018 in Portland August 26 - 30

-Another year and another NCSLI conference is soon approaching.
-This year both myself Henry Zumbrun and Edward Lane will be headed out to NCSLI.
+Another year and another NCSLI conference are soon approaching.
+This year both Henry Zumbrun and Edward Lane will be headed out to NCSLI.
 I will be teaching two tutorials on Monday, August 20th, presenting some torque wrench PT findings and discussing them at the Airline Committee meeting as well as presenting information on our uncertainty propagation paper at the Session 5A session.
 Ed and I will be at the Morehouse booth 400 the rest of the time and we certainly hope several will stop by and say hello.
 Below is more detailed information on what to expect including Morehouse giveaways.

 Come to see us at Morehouse Booth # 400 and pick up our giveaways as we shipped them to Portland and do not wish to pay to ship them back :).